-The quality of the overall conception, organization, and description of how the proposed work sits within a broader context, and quality of the argument for new (or further) work in this area. (corresponds with the narrative sections Environmental scan and History of the project)
+- The quality of the overall conception, organization, and description of how the proposed work sits within a broader context, and quality of the argument for new (or further) work in this area (aligns with the narrative sections Overview of the project, Environmental scan, and History of the project)

-The feasibility and appropriateness of the activities, work plan, methodology, and use of technology, and the project’s plans for mitigating risk and addressing accessibility for its intended audiences (corresponds to narrative sections Activities and project team and Final product and dissemination and Attachment 3.
+- The feasibility and appropriateness of the activities, work plan, methodology, and use of technology, and the project’s plans for mitigating risk and addressing accessibility for its intended audiences (aligns with narrative sections Activities and project team and Final product and dissemination and Attachment 3.
 Work plan)

-The qualifications, expertise, and levels of commitment of the project director and key project staff or contributors (corresponds to narrative section Activities and project team and Attachment 4: Biographies)
+- The qualifications, expertise, and levels of commitment of the project director and key project staff or contributors (aligns with narrative section Activities and project team and Attachment 4: Biographies)

-The reasonableness of the proposed budget in relation to the proposed activities, staff compensation, the anticipated results, products, and dissemination (corresponds to narrative section Activities and project team, Attachment 3: Work plan, and the Budget)
+- The reasonableness of the proposed budget in relation to the proposed activities, staff compensation, the anticipated results, products, and dissemination (aligns with narrative section Activities and project team, Attachment 3: Work plan, and the Budget)

-The quality and appropriateness of project plans for data management and (if applicable) sustainability (corresponds to Attachment 5: Data management plan, and for Level III applicants, Attachment 6: Sustainability plan)
+- The quality and appropriateness of project plans for data management and (if applicable) sustainability (aligns with Attachment 5: Data management plan, and for Level III applicants, Attachment 6: Sustainability plan)